 |Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your chances of atrial flutter:
+Factors that may increase the chances of atrial flutter:

-Atrial flutter is more likely to develop in older adults.
+Atrial flutter is more common in older adults.

 - A fluttering or tremor-like feeling in the chest